 Medicare Advantage in Wisconsin

-Forty percent of beneficiaries of Medicare in Wisconsin had Medicare Advantage enrollment coverage as of 2018, versus about 34 percent nationwide.
+Forty percent of beneficiaries of Medicare in Wisconsin had Medicare Advantage polices as of 2018, versus about 34 percent nationwide.
 As of July 2020, there were 556,643 Wisconsin Medicare beneficiaries enrolled in private Medicare coverage (not counting private supplemental coverage like Part D and Medigap).
 That’s more than 46 percent of the state’s Medicare population, but some Wisconsin Medicare beneficiaries are enrolled in Medicare Cost plans, which are an earlier form of private Medicare coverage that predates Medicare Advantage plans (three insurers in Wisconsin offer Medicare Cost plans).
 The other 661,785 Medicare beneficiaries in Wisconsin had coverage under Original Medicare as of mid-2020.

 The popularity of Medicare Advantage enrollment varies from one state to another.
 In Minnesota, nearly half of the state’s Medicare population is enrolled in Advantage plans, whereas only 1 percent of Alaska Medicare beneficiaries have Medicare Advantage plans (via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).